 Students presenting work-in-progress from Architecture BA, Graphic Design BA, Illustration BA and Publishing BA courses.

-Professional Diploma in Architecture: CCG-02 Old Castle Street, 10am-5pm; Theatre and Performance: TMG-65 Tower Building, 2-5pm
+Professional Diploma in Architecture (now Architecture RIBA 2 MArch): CCG-02 Old Castle Street, 10am-5pm; Theatre and Performance: TMG-65 Tower Building, 2-5pm

 Cass students will present their work-in-progress from Professional Diploma in Architecture (RIBA 2) and Theatre and Peformance Practice BA courses.

 Interiors: GSB-01 Goulston Street, 10am-1pm; 3D and Fashion: GSB-01 Goulston Street, 2-5pm

 Students presenting work-in-progress from Interior Design BA, Interior Architecture and Design BA, Furniture and Product Design BA, Fashion Accessories and Jewellery BA, Textile Design BA and Fashion BA courses, with Fashion Show at end of afternoon.